CIHR Jargon Buster

 Randomized Controlled Trial

 A randomized controlled trial (RCT) is considered the most unbiased way of assessing the outcome of an intervention.
-In the simplest case, a relevant population is identified (e.g. patients with the disease the drug is designed to treat).
+In the simplest case, a relevant population is identified (e.g., patients with the disease the drug is designed to treat).
 The population is divided by some impartial method of assignment (ideally, random numbers generated by a computer program) into intervention and control groups.
-These assignments are kept secret from the patients, and in the best case, from the investigators and the evaluators as well.
-Patients receive their assigned course of treatment (either the active treatment or the placebo) over a pre-specified period of time and are monitored to ensure that dosage schedules are followed and that any adverse effects are recorded.
+In blinded RCTs, these assignments are kept secret from the patients, and in the best case, from the investigators and the evaluators as well.
 At designated times, outcome data is collected.
 When the trial ends, all data are analyzed to determine if a statistically significant difference exists between the groups.
 If so, it can be concluded that the difference is due to the intervention.

 Risk reduction is a measure of how successful an intervention is, when compared to patients not receiving the intervention, in reducing the risk of a negative health outcome such as death, stroke, or bleeding.
 There are two measures of risk reduction – absolute and relative.
 Absolute risk reduction is the most important statistic because it answers the question, "Out of X number of people, how many more are saved by this treatment compared to no treatment?"
 However, particularly when an advertiser wants to convince people that their treatment offers a substantial benefit, they will cite the relative risk reduction, which answers the question "Out of X number of people, what percentage more are saved by this treatment compared to having no treatment?"
 Citing relative risk reduction is misleading because it can make the differences seem larger, but it tells you nothing about actual risk.
 However if the relative risk is used, it is possible to claim that the risk of a stroke had been reduced by 50% in the treated group which is true, but misleading.